atotic/gesturion/README.md

   Serious implementation.
 Covers most of the usual gestures.
 I am having a hard time navigating TS/Svelte code.
 Gestures are dispatched as events.
 I am curious how they do memory management.
 Not using pointercapture.

 ## DONE
+Apr-22 Add speed to swipes, reveal/hide by quick swipe.
-Apr-19 Dismiss menu on click in content area
+Apr-19 Prevent scrolling only if gesture is active Apr-19 Dismiss menu on click in content area
 Apr-19 Removed partials
 Apr-19 Add instantActiveOnWait to resume gesture